AndreasAugustin/actions-template-sync/README.md

 ### Private template repository

-If your current repository was created from a private template, there are 2 possibilities.
+If your current repository was created from a private template, there are several possibilities.

 #### 1. Using github app